ramses-tech/ra/docs/source/writing_tests.rst

         req(content_type='text/plain', status=(200, 404))

-You can also override the resource scope's factory declaration (or the default RAML example factories) on individual tests:
+You can also override the resource scope's factory declaration (or the default RAML example factories) on individual tests.
+The factory generates request data which is encoded as a JSON body:

 .. code-block:: python